SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 1. JavaScript treats line separator characters as new lines, but many text editors don't and will colour the whole line as a comment if it's in a single-line comment.

 2. JavaScript allows zero-width joiners in identifiers.

+3. There are probably more quirks in their [anti-devtool prevention code](#fnref:6) to explore as well.

 Thanks, Google.